magnet-cl/magnetizer-fabric/README.md

 http://magnet-cl.github.io/magnetizer/

 ## Description
 At Magnet we use Magnetizer to quickly setup the terminal in local and remote Linux machines.
-This includes a complete configuration of zsh, vim.
-It also comes with other tools:

-    * SSH: Super easily generate and add ssh keys to a remote host
-    * Ruby: Install Ruby and Ruby on Rails
+The tasks included are listed in the [available commands](#available-commands) section.

 Magnetizer uses python's Fabric tools to run tasks on remote (and local) machines.

 ## Installation

 Run `./install.sh`.

 ## Usage
 You have a list of commands you can execute in your local machine or a remote one.
 To print the list of available tasks type:

 `fab -l`.